-Complaint Form
+Form

-Please complete and return to the Headteacher who will acknowledge receipt and explain what action will be taken.
+Please complete and return to: Headteacher / Governance Professional (delete as appropriate) who will acknowledge receipt and explain what action will be taken.

 Your Name:

 Pupil's Name (if relevant):

 Your relationship to the Pupil (if relevant):

 Address:

 Postcode:

 Daytime telephone number:

 Evening telephone number:

+Email address:

-Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at

+the school about it.

+What actions do you feel might resolve the problem at this stage?

+Are you attaching any paperwork?
+If so, please give details.

+Signature:

+Date:

+Official Use

+Date acknowledgement sent:

+By who:

+Complaint referred to:

+Action taken:

+Date: